sc-ventures/cloudbreak-documentation/docs/deployment-options.md

 ## Deployment options

-In general, Cloudbreak offers o quickstart option for AWS, Azure, and GCP cloud platforms, as well as an advanced deployment option (similar for all cloud platforms).
+In general, Cloudbreak offers a quickstart option for AWS, Azure, and GCP cloud platforms, as well as an advanced deployment option (similar for all cloud platforms).

 We recommend that you review the quickstart option for your chosen cloud platform to determine if it fulfills your requirements; If it doesn't, use the advanced deployment option.